xapian/xapian-docsprint/advanced/unigramlm.rst

 *Two Stage Smoothing - TWO_STAGE_SMOOTHING*

 Following are Constructor provided by UnigramLM Weighting class.
-User can select constructor based on there requirement and number of paramter they want to provide.
+User can select constructor based on there requirement and number of parameter they want to provide.
 Refer generated documentation for constructor.

 Selecting Weighting scheme:
 ---------------------------